 - There is no question paper for the speaking and responding test. - The Prepared Topic form, marking instructions and the Oral Examination Summary Form for conducting and assessing the speaking and responding test may be photocopied as required.
-These forms can be downloaded from www.cie.org.uk/samples - It is preferable for the Speaking tests to be recorded in .mp3 format using a suitable digital voice recorder or sound recording program on a computer.
+These forms can be downloaded from www.cambridgeinternational.org/samples - It is preferable for the Speaking tests to be recorded in .mp3 format using a suitable digital voice recorder or sound recording program on a computer.
 Each candidate's file must be saved individually.
-The Speaking tests selected to be part of the sample to send to Cambridge for external moderation should then be transferred to a standard-format CD.
-Mini CDs or USB sticks must not be used.
-(Note that it is permissible to use audio cassettes, but the use of CDs and digital recording equipment is strongly preferred.)
-The Centre is responsible for supplying CDs for the recording ot its sample for external moderation: these will not be supplied by Cambridge.
+The Speaking tests selected to be part of the sample to send to Cambridge International for external moderation should then be transferred to a standard-format CD.
+The centre is responsible for supplying CDs for the recording of its sample for external moderation: these will not be supplied by Cambridge International.